 The Illinois Private Activity Bond Allocation Act provides that a government may transfer its allocation to any other unit of government, the State of Illinois or any agency of the State.
-Interested parties may contact the Finance Department via email at email@example.com or by phone at 847.432.0800 by Tuesday, February 28, 2023.
+Interested parties may contact Julie Logan, Finance Director, at email@example.com or 847-432-0800 by Friday, February 25, 2022.

 For more information on Private Activity Bonds, visit: